-Taiwan native, Koelreuteria elegans,is a very popular landscape tree because of its colorful petals and rose colored fruit capsules.
-Even though this tree is loved and valued by many, we cannot ignore the invasive characteristics that initiated its appointment as a Category II exotic invasive.
-Koelreuteria is a fast growing plant that is able to grow in an array of environmental conditions.
+Introduced in early to mid-1900s through horticulture.
+Golden rain tree or flamegold is a very popular landscape tree because of its colorful petals and rose colored fruit capsules.
+Even though this tree is loved and valued by many, we cannot ignore the invasive characteristics that initiated its appointment as a Category II invasive plant by the Florida Invasive Species Council.
+It is a fast growing plant that is able to grow in an array of environmental conditions.

-Introductions of Koelreuteria as an ornamental tree have made it possible for this tree to escape from cultivation and naturalize in Texas, Louisiana, Alabama, and Florida.
+Has escaped cultivation and established in in Texas, Louisiana, Alabama, and Florida.
 Because it is a fast grower and has greater seed viability in warmer climates, Koelreuteria has the ability to crowd out desired native species.

 Larger trees may be cut, should be coupled with chemical treatment to avoid resprouting.
 Small seedlings may be mowed or pulled by hand.

 There are no known biological control agents.

 Cut stump: 50% glyphosate product or 50–100% Garlon 3A.
 Basal bark: 25% Garlon 4.
 Foliar: 2–3% glyphosate product, 2% Garlon 3A.
 Reach out to your local UF IFAS Extension for further assistance with management recommendations.
 Additional management recommendations can be found in the EDIS Publication Integrated Management of Non-Native Plants in Natural Areas of Florida.